Random-sketching Techniques to Enhance the Numerical Stability of Block Orthogonalization Algorithms for s-step GMRES: Two-stage Block Orthogonalization Framework

 \section{Two-stage Block Orthogonalization Framework}

 BCGS2 discussed in Section~\ref{sec:one-stage} can orthogonalize the set of $s+1$ basis vectors with only five synchronizations and using BLAS-3 operations to performs most of its local computation.
-However, its performance may be still limited by the small step size $s$ required to maintain the stability of MPK.
+However, its performance may be still limited by the small step size $s$ required to maintain the stability of MPK (e.g., to ensure that the $s+1$ basis vectors are numerically full rank).
 In order to improve the performance of the block orthogonalization while using the small step size, ``two-stage'' block orthogonalization algorithms have been proposed~\cite{Yamazaki:2024}.
 Instead of fully-orthogonalizing the basis vectors at every $s$ steps, the two-stage algorithm only ``pre-processes'' the $s$-step basis vectors $V_j$ at every $s$ steps.
-The objective of this first stage is to maintain the well-conditioning of the basis vectors at a cost that is lower than that required for the full-orthogonalization or with the same cost as the initial orthogonalization (e.g., BCGS with CholQR).
+The objective of this first stage is to maintain the well-conditioning of the basis vectors at a cost that is lower than that required for the full orthogonalization or with the same cost as the initial orthogonalization (e.g., BCGS with CholQR).
 Then once a sufficient number of basis vectors, $\widehat{s}$, are generated to obtain higher performance, the second stage orthogonalizes the $\widehat{s}$ basis vectors at once.
 For the following discussion, we refer to the blocks of $s$ and $\widehat{s}$ vectors as the ``panels'' and ``big panels'', respectively.
-Also, to distinguish from the two-stage algorithms, we refer to the BCGS algorithms discussed in Section~\ref{sec:one-stage} as ``one-stage'' algorithms.
+Also, to distinguish from the two-stage algorithms, we refer to the BCGS algorithms discussed in Sections~\ref{sec:sstep} and \ref{sec:one-stage} as ``one-stage'' algorithms.

-For this paper, we focus on the specific variant of the two-stage algorithm shown in Figure~\ref{algo:two-stage} with MPK.
-This variant first (roughly) orthogonalizes the new panel basis vectors $V_j$ against the previous big panels using BCGS (Line 10).
+For this paper, we focus on the specific variant of the two-stage algorithm shown in Figure~\ref{algo:two-stage}.
+This variant first (roughly) orthogonalizes the new panel of basis vectors $V_j$ against the previous big panels using BCGS (Line 10).
 It then pre-processes the resulting panel vectors $\widehat{V}_j$ within the current big panel (Line 12).
-Finally, the second stage fully-orthogonalize the big panel, first orthogonalizing the big panel based on CholQR (Line 15), followed by BCGS with CholQR of the big panels (Line 19).
+Finally, the second stage fully orthogonalizes the big panel, first orthogonalizing the big panel using CholQR (Line 15), followed by BCGS with CholQR on the big panels (Line 19).

 The main objective of the pre-processing stage is to keep the condition number of the basis vectors small at a low cost.
 Namely, for the two-stage algorithm to maintain the same level of the stability as the one-stage algorithm, after the first inter-big panel BCGS (Line 10 of Figure~\ref{algo:two-stage}), the condition number of the big panel is hoped to be the same order as that of each panel in the one-stage algorithm,